applicaster/developer.applicaster.com/book/Zapp-Pipes/protocols/login_and_payment_protocol.md

 ## The "Free" flag
 Previously, the flag that was used to achieve this was the "free" flag in the extensions section of the item.
 However, there are a few drawbacks for using the "free" flag:
-1. The flag doesn't distinguish between whether an item requires login or payment to get access to, and might create some confusion.
+1. The flag doesn't distinguish between whether access to an item requires login or payment, and this might create some confusion.
 2. If the item requires purchase, the "free" flag doesn't specify what entitlements are needed in order to unlock the item.

 The suggested protocol is meant to be used by DSPs, who want to provide this information to the app, and can be used by Login / Payment plugins to interpret the action that is needed for the item to be unlocked.